On Binary Formation from Three Initially Unbound Bodies: 3BBF in the Point Mass Limit

 \section{3BBF in the Point Mass Limit}

 We now explore the outcomes of 3UB scatterings for point-particles of both equal and unequal masses.
-To be consistent with our validated encounter rate, derived by invoking spherical symmetry, we use our corrected algorithm that probes time offsets spherically (Section~\ref{sec:IC_Alg}) instead of using the cylindrical prescription of \AH{}.
+To be consistent with our validated encounter rate, derived by invoking spherical symmetry, we use our spherical initial condition sampling algorithm (Section~\ref{sec:IC_Alg}) instead of using the cylindrical prescription of \AH{}.

-To aid astrophysical interpretation of our results, we first define our criteria for ``hard" and ``soft" binaries.
+To aid astrophysical interpretation of our results, we first define our criteria for \textit{hard} and \textit{soft} binaries.
 Traditionally, this refers to binaries with binding energies greater than (hard) or less than (soft) the typical kinetic energy of gravitating bodies in the local environment \citep{Heggie_2003, Binney_2008}.
-We make a slight modification by using the ``fast'' and ``slow'' criteria justified by \citet{Hills_1990}, where the hardness of a newly formed binary is determined instead by its orbital velocity relative to the local velocity distribution surrounding the 3UB encounter.
-The ``fast/slow'' boundary is
+We make a slight modification by using the \textit{fast} and \textit{slow} criteria justified by \citet{Hills_1990}, where the hardness of a newly formed binary is determined instead by its orbital velocity relative to the local velocity distribution surrounding the 3UB encounter.
+The \textit{fast/slow boundary} is